Runtime Flow

 • session merge: queue-aware workflow, assisted rebase first, reuse the single evolving session-branch HEAD commit message for the squash commit into the base branch, then clean up the worktree and set status Done.

-• session rebase: assisted rebase of session branch onto base branch, returns to Review after completion/failure reporting.
+• session rebase: assisted rebase of session branch onto the local base branch for unpublished sessions or onto the published upstream's remote base ref for published sessions, returns to Review after completion/failure reporting.

 • background review-request sync: review-ready sessions with a published branch or linked review request are polled through ReviewRequestClient; merged requests move the session to Done, and closed requests move it to Canceled.